sisl/AA228VProjects/README.md

     dev .
     ```

+## Julia Compiler Speed
+Julia is a just-in-time (JIT) compiled language.
+Don't be alarmed if the first time you run the installed code it's slow.
+This is because Julia will precompile the required packages.
+The next time you run it will be _much_ faster.

 ## Update StanfordAA228V (if necessary)
 - Open a terminal and navigate to your "StanfordAA228V.jl" directory.
 - Run: `git pull`